prankuragarwal/Factoid-based-Question-Answer-Chatbot/README.md

 	$ python3 P2.py dataset/Marvel_Comics.txt
 ```

-Once bot is up and start running, it will ask you to enter your question.
-And respond with answer.
+Once the bot is up and starts running, it will ask you to enter your question and then it'll respond with an answer.

 ## METHODOLOGY

-Architecture of this bot closely follow the architecture described in the book.
+Architecture of this bot closely follows the architecture described in the book.
 Main modules of the QA System are:

-> **Question Processing** : In this step, bot identifies type of question and
+> **Question Processing** : In this step, bot identifies the type of the question and
-	type of answer it expects
+	the type of the answer it expects

-> **Passage Retrieval** : It generates question vector and vectors of passage
+> **Passage Retrieval** : It generates question vector and vector of passage
-	using TF-IDF as feature, it computes cosine similarity between question
+	using TF-IDF as feature.
+It computes cosine similarity between question
-	vector and passage vector returning top 3 closely resembling passage.
+	vector and passage vector returning top 3 closely resembling passages.
 Furthur
-	improvement to this step has been done by removing Stop Words and using
+	improvement to this step has been done by removing STOP WORDS and using
 	Porter Stemmer

-> **Sentence Retrieval** : After retrieving passage, it tokenize sentences and
+> **Sentence Retrieval** : After retrieving the passage, it tokenizes the sentences and
-	computes ngram similarity between question and sentence.
-Thus identifying
+	computes ngram similarity between question and sentence, thus identifying
-	most relevant sentences.
+	the most relevant sentences.

-> **Answer Processing** : Based on the expected answer type, then it process
+> **Answer Processing** : Based on the expected answer type, it then processes
 	the answer sentence to identify particular entity using name-entity
 	recognization technique and part of speech tagging technique

-> **Text summarization** : If type of question is definition or bot is unable
+> **Text summarization** : If the type of question is definition or the bot is unable
-	to identify named-entity from question, it summarize the text using ngram
+	to identify the named-entity from the question, it summarizes the text using ngram
 	tilting technique

 ## RUNNING THE TEST